Data-adaptive estimation of time-varying spectral densities: Introduction

+Theoretically, several definitions of time-varying spectra have been proposed in the literature \citep[e.g.][]{Priestley1965,Subba1970,Martin1985,Hallin1986}.
+Most definitions depend on the length $T$ of the time series and hence are problematic for statistical inference.
+For a unifying approach, \citet{Dahlhaus1996a} developed the concept of locally stationary processes, where the nonstationary time series is embedded in a sequence of series that share the same dynamics over an increasing number of observations.
+This framework not only yields a unique definition of a time-varying spectrum but also allows meaningful asymptotic approximations to the sampling distribution of localized estimators and test statistics.

-A well--known difficulty for inference on the latter type of processes is the necessity of local estimates of the time--dependent spectrum which requires kernel smoothing at a local level.
-As for nonparametric estimation in general, inherent to these methods is the issue of bandwidth selection.
-Although this problem also arises in the stationary case where a bandwidth in frequency direction needs to be set, the time--varying case requires additionally specification of a bandwidth in time direction.
-Time--dependent spectral density estimation becomes therefore a two--dimensional problem in which one needs to be able to adjust for possible different degrees of smoothness of the spectrum in both directions.
-Proper adjustment is important in practice since the accuracy of corresponding estimates has been shown to be quite sensitive to the choice of smoothing bandwidths in both time as well as frequency direction.
-See for example \citet{Eichler2011}, who investigate principal component analysis in the frequency domain for time--varying dynamic factor models.
-Theoretical optimal bandwidths depend on the unknown underlying spectrum and no guidelines are available on how to set them in practice \citep[][]{Dahlhaus2009a}.
-To our knowledge, data--adaptive schemes have not yet been considered.
-Under specific parametric assumptions there are however methods available based on the segmented periodogram.
-For example, \citet{Sergides2009} and \citet{Preu2011} use an integrated version to test for semi-parametric hypotheses which avoids bandwidth selection in frequency direction.
-The major drawback of such underlying estimate is that a fixed time bandwidth must be set which complicates, for example, detecting a possible break in the spectrum.
+Like in the stationary case, time-varying spectral densities are commonly estimated by kernel smoothing of some raw spectral estimator such as the segmented periodogram or the pre-periodogram \citep{Neumann1997}.
+An important problem that is common to all kernel smoothing estimators is the selection of proper bandwidths since the accuracy of the resulting estimators has been found to be quite sensitive to the choice of bandwidths \citep[e.g.][]{Eichler2011}.
+Theoretical optimal bandwidths \citep{Dahlhaus1996a} depend on the unknown underlying spectral density, and no guidelines are available on how to set them in practice \citep{Dahlhaus2009a}.
+To our knowledge, data-adaptive schemes suitable in the context of time-frequency analysis have not yet been considered.
+However, under specific parametric assumptions there are methods available based on the segmented periodogram.
+For example, \citet{Sergides2009} and \citet{Preu2011} use an integrated version of the segmented periodogram to test for semi-parametric hypotheses, which avoids selection of bandwidths in frequency direction.
+The major drawback of using the segmented periodogram as an underlying estimator is that a fixed bandwidth in time direction, namely the length of segments, must be set.
+This leads to seriously biased estimates in case of structural breaks in the spectrum.